BradleyA/markit/README.md

 Answer one question over the phone by looking at the code; ***What version are you running?**

 ## Description
 markit is a bash script that adds two comment lines of metadata about file changes to all tracked modified files in your local Git repository.
-Then markit automates adding, commiting, tagging, and pushing those changed file(s) to either a **GitHub repository** or **Bitbucket repository** or **GitLab project**.
+Then markit automates Git adding, commiting, tagging, and pushing those changed file(s) to either a **GitHub repository** or **Bitbucket repository** or **GitLab project**.
 This metadata allows any person to answer; What version are you running?
 The comment lines include:

  * file_name, file_version.commits, date, remote_repository, developer, hostname, parent git-tag-commit_number-hash
  * a one line breif description about the changes